 Last month Swedish teenager Greta Thunberg made international headlines with her testimonies at both the United Nations and Capitol Hill.
 For anyone unfamiliar with her, Thunberg is a well-known advocate for limiting climate change and also is a key figure in the flygskam, or “flight-shaming,” movement due to the high emissions associated with aircraft.

 I love planes,* but I completely understand Thunberg’s stance.
-While planes have allowed millions of more people worldwide to gain faster access to places that were previously a long journey, there are some instances where the abundance of aviation comes into question, particularly when it involves short distances.
+While planes have allowed millions of more people worldwide to gain faster access to places that were previously a long journey, there are some instances where the abundance of aviation (an observable scenario in much of the developed world) comes into question, particularly when it involves short distances.

 When I first heard about Thunberg last year, I asked myself a few questions.
 Does it make sense to fly from Chicago to London, Warsaw, Tokyo, and Hong Kong?
 Yes, you have to fly, lest you take a lengthy boat ride.
 Multi-day boat rides used to be the norm, and Thunberg herself did it when she traveled to the U.S., so who says it can’t be the norm again?!
 But that likely won’t happen, and planes will remain the norm for the foreseeable future.

 On a national level, does it make sense to fly from Chicago to Boston, Miami, Houston, Denver, or San Francisco?
 Usually.
 You can make the overnight (or two) drive to these cities, or take a longer train ride (even by high-speed rail standards).
 But for those who want to get to a place and not waste an entire day doing it, it often makes sense to fly.